Skip to main content

 Bandwidth testing with iPerf

+First, you need to set up your iperf server for the sensors to test against.
 You can read more about the iperf3 tool (and get your own copy of it) at https://github.com/esnet/iperf.

 To set up a new iPerf test on the dashboard, follow the following steps:

-3. Click the + Add test button
+2. Click the + Add Service button

-4. You can classify the test as Internal or External depending on your preference (e.g. is this an internal or external iPerf server?)
+3. You can classify the test as Internal or External depending on your preference (e.g. is this an internal or external iPerf server?)

-5. Choose the Custom template type
+4. Choose the Custom template type

-6. Select iPerf3 or iPerf2 from the template dropdown
+5. Select iPerf3 or iPerf2 from the template dropdown

 The options are mostly obvious, but some are covered here:

-Direction - should the sensor upload or download from the iperf3 server
+Direction - Should the sensor upload or download from the iperf3 server

-Window - set the socket buffer size (for TCP this is the TCP window size)
+Window - Set the socket buffer size (for TCP this is the TCP window size)

 Parallel streams - the number of simultaneous connections to make to the server